Cost-of-living index

 A cost-of-living index is a theoretical price index that measures relative cost of living over time or regions.
 It is an index that measures differences in the price of goods and services, and allows for substitutions with other items as prices vary.

-There are many different methodologies that have been developed to approximate cost-of-living indexes.
+There are many different methods that have been developed to approximate the cost of living index.
 A Konüs index is a type of cost-of-living index that uses an expenditure function such as one used in assessing expected compensating variation.
 The expected indirect utility is equated in both periods.

 Application to price index theory

 The United States Consumer Price Index (CPI) is a price index that is based on the idea of a cost-of-living index.
 The U.S. Department of Labor's Bureau of Labor Statistics (BLS) explains the differences:

 The CPI frequently is called a cost-of-living index, but it differs in important ways from a complete cost-of-living measure.
 BLS has for some time used a cost-of-living framework in making practical decisions about questions that arise in constructing the CPI.
 A cost-of-living index is a conceptual measurement goal, however, not a straightforward alternative to the CPI.
 A cost-of-living index would measure changes over time in the amount that consumers need to spend to reach a certain utility level or standard of living.
 Both the CPI and a cost-of-living index would reflect changes in the prices of goods and services, such as food and clothing that are directly purchased in the marketplace; but a complete cost-of-living index would go beyond this to also take into account changes in other governmental or environmental factors that affect consumers' well-being.
 It is very difficult to determine the proper treatment of public goods, such as safety and education, and other broad concerns, such as health, water quality, and crime that would constitute a complete cost-of-living framework.